Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 \subsection{Benchmark: Adoption Decision is Observable}

-Suppose the buyer \textit{can observe} the seller's adoption decision, that is, the buyer knows $\theta$.
-Proposition 3 in Abreu and Gul (2000) implies that as $\varepsilon \rightarrow 0$, players will trade with almost no delay at a price approximately $p_{\theta} \equiv \frac{1+\theta}{2}$.
-We call $p_{\theta}$ type-$\theta$ seller's \textit{Rubinstein bargaining price}, since it is the equilibrium price in Rubinstein (1982) between a buyer with value $1$ and a seller with cost $\theta$.
+Suppose the buyer \textit{can} observe the seller's adoption decision, that is, the buyer knows $\theta$.
+Proposition 3 in Abreu and Gul (2000) implies that as the probability of commitment types $\varepsilon$ and $\nu$ defined in (\ref{richness}) go to $0$, players will trade with no delay at a price close to $p_{\theta} \equiv \frac{1+\theta}{2}$.
+We call $p_{\theta}$ type-$\theta$ seller's \textit{Rubinstein bargaining price} since it is the equilibrium price in the bargaining game of Rubinstein (1982) between a buyer with value $1$ and a seller with cost $\theta$ when players make offers frequently.

 The intuition is that the buyer can secure payoff $1-p_{\theta}$ by offering $p_{\theta}$ and the seller can secure payoff $p_{\theta}-\theta$ by demanding $p_{\theta}$.
 Their guaranteed payoffs are their equilibrium payoffs since the sum of these payoffs equals the social surplus from trade $1-\theta$.
 The seller's gain from adoption is $(p_{\theta_1}-\theta_1) - (p_{\theta_2}-\theta_2)= \frac{\theta_2-\theta_1}{2}$, which implies that he will adopt only when $c \leq \frac{\theta_2-\theta_1}{2}$.